 Whether you’re young, or a fully-fledged adult, there’s always much you can learn from your elders.
-That’s why we’ve provided a useful list of things to talk about with old people.
+That’s why we’ve provided a useful list of reminiscing questions for seniors.

-Asking them about what was life was like when they were young, their achievements, regrets and what they think of today’s world are topics that will lead to some fascinating conversations.
+Our questions for old people are geared toward asking them about what life was like when they were young, their achievements, regrets and what they think of today’s world are topics that will lead to some fascinating conversations.

-These questions to ask elderly people will lead to some valuable insights that you can apply to your own life too.
+These questions to ask the elderly will lead to some valuable insights that you can apply to your own life too.